 Most people prefer the security and convenience of a mooring within a marina or basin off the main line of the canal or river.
 There’s a huge choice and the best starting point is to use the search tool to the top right of this page.

-The Canal & River Trust operates just under 4,000 berths in small sites around the network, mostly along the canal or river bank (‘linear moorings’).
+We operate just under 4,000 berths in small sites around the network, mostly along the canal or river bank (‘linear moorings’).
 Vacancies arising at these sites are offered for auction.